MGessinger/phi/README.md

 ```
 mkdir build
 cd build
-cmake ..
+cmake -DCMAKE_BUILD_TYPE=Release ..
 make
 ```
 This will produce an executable called `phi` in the directory called `build`.
 For usage information, run `phi -h`.
+If you want a build with Debug information, replace the CMake build-type `Release` by `RelWithDebInfo`.
+The build type `Debug` is reserved for Development only.

 ## Sample Code